-I found these rare photographs of the village from a dedicated Flickr user Rita Willaert who traveled to Tiébélé in 2009 despite all odds (see all her photos of the village here).
+I came upon these rare photographs of the village from a dedicated Flickr user Rita Willaert who traveled to Tiébélé in 2009 (see all her photos of the village here).
 The village keeps itself extremely isolated and closed to outsiders, most likely to ensure the conservation and integrity of their structures and to protect the local traditions.
 There is interest in developing the site as a cultural tourism destination to generate economic resources for conservation but it is a delicate process.

 Travel blogger, Olga Stavrakis from TravelwithOlga.com also visited the site in 2009 and recalls her visit.
 She writes: